-There are several potential treatment options for brain AVM, and the best treatment depends on the size and location of the abnormal blood vessels.
+There are several potential treatment options for brain AVM.
+Your doctor will determine the most appropriate treatment for your condition, depending on the size and location of the abnormal blood vessels.

-Resection is usually done when the AVM can be removed with acceptable risk to prevent hemorrhage or seizures.
+Resection is usually done when the AVM can be removed with little risk of hemorrhage or seizures.
 AVMs that are in deep brain regions carry a higher risk of complications.
-In these cases, other treatments may be considered.
+In these cases, your doctor may recommend other treatments.

 Stereotactic radiosurgery.
 This treatment uses precisely focused radiation to destroy the AVM.
-The radiation causes the AVM vessels to slowly clot off in the months or years following the treatment.
+The radiation causes the AVM vessels to slowly clot off in one to three years following the treatment.

-If you have few or no symptoms or your AVM is in an area of your brain that's hard to treat, your doctor may advocate a more conservative approach and monitor your condition with regular checkups.
+If you have few or no symptoms or if your AVM is in an area of your brain that's hard to treat, your doctor may prefer to monitor your condition with regular checkups.

 - Arteriovenous malformations and other vascular lesions of the central nervous system fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/avms/detail_avms.htm.
-Accessed Dec.
-6, 2010.
+Accessed Sept.
+4, 2013.

-- Singer RJ, et al. Brain arteriovenous malformations. http://www.uptodate.com/home/index.html.
-Accessed Dec.
-6, 2010.
+- Singer RJ.
+Brain arteriovenous malformations. http://www.uptodate.com/home.
+Accessed Sept.
+6, 2013.

 - Brown RD (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Jan.
-10, 2011.
+Nov.
+11, 2013.